I died on the 17th of April 2018, and it was all my fault.

-“Whaaaa?
+“What?
 Then what are you waiting for, Jesus?”
 I laughed.
-“Ask away.
+“Ask for the angels.
 They are all in a bad need of some angelic ass whooping—especially Judas over there.
 Show him that snitches get stitches; dude needs to learn some respect.”

 “But if I did, how would the scripture be fulfilled that described what must happen now?”

 “I don’t know, Jesus,” I said, exasperated.
-“Please stop these evil folks, they deserve it.”
+“Please stop these evil folks.
+You don’t deserve what’s coming.”

 Though Jesus was talking to the crowd, I zoned out.
 I wanted to go home.
 I didn’t want to die for real, I may sound like a happy idiot but the concept of actual death scared me.
 Wait, what if I am really, really dead?
 What if—

 I snapped my gaze in his direction.